Phased adoption: Electronic medical records

 Thus they chose a phased approach: “Hence, a phased adoption to us, offered the greatest chance of success, staff adoption, and opportunity for the expected return-on-investment once the system was completely adopted.”
 (J. Hyman, M.D.)

 There also was a group who were somewhat reluctant about any new systems.
 By introducing the system to certain early adopters the late majority would be able to get to know the system.
 As it was introduced phased through the organisation.
 Per loop (see figure 5, A) the UPG was introduced to the system.

+Supermarket checkout system

+As an example, think of a supermarket.
+In this supermarket the checkout system is being upgraded to a newer version.
+Imagine that only the checkout counters of the vegetable section are changed over to the new system, while the other counters carry on with the old system.
+If the new system does not work properly, it would not matter because only a small portion of the supermarket has been computerised.
+If it does work, staff can take turns working on the vegetable counters to get some practice using the new system.

+After the vegetables section is working perfectly, the meat section might be next, then the confectionery section, and so on.
+Eventually all the various counters in the supermarket system would have been phased in, and everything would be running.
+This takes a long time as there are two systems working until the changeover is completed.
+However, the supermarket is never in danger of having to close and the staff are all able to get plenty of training in operating the new system, so it is a much friendlier method.